Use Blackboard Forms for Unit Evaluation

 See Checking what the course looks like to a student.

 Why?
-Once you are ready with your unit being released to students, you will need to make it available to them.
+Once you are ready with your course being released to students, you will need to make it available or ‘open’ to them.

 Click Course Settings top right and under Course status, select Open.